 Note: In a General Election, parties have no bearing and all voters may vote for any candidate, regardless of political affiliation.

-a.
-First, the agent picks up or downloads an Absentee Ballot Application as well as the Designation of Agent form.
+1. The agent picks up or downloads a Mail In Ballot Application as well as the Designation of Agent form.

-b.
-Second, the agent would return the voter's Application and Agent form in person after the voter has signed both forms.
+2. The agent returns the voter's application and agent form in person after the voter has signed both forms.
 If properly completed and signed, the ballot will then be given to the agent to hand carry to the voter.

-c.
-The voter's ballot may be returned in person by 8:00 p.m. on Election Day or by mail, bearing a postmark on election day.
+3. The voter's ballot may be returned in person by 8:00 p.m. on Election Day or by mail, bearing a postmark on Election Day.

 Hours are 9:00 am to 3:30 pm.
 Appointments are required to file for disability or retirement.
 For general inquiries and appointments, contact their office at 1-888-866-5181.
 Their main office is in Suitland, at 6110 Allentown Road.

 Social Security also has an office in Annapolis, at 180 Admiral Cochrane Dr. (Suite 210).
 You can also obtain information on their website.
 Social Security Administration

 * In association with the Maryland State Bar Association’s Elder Law Section. ** In association with the Legal Aid Bureau, Inc.

 This program is a partnership of the Maryland Department of Housing and Community Development with the Maryland Department of Aging.